mdkma/biometrics-exam-questions/README.md

 ### 1

 > As you know, there are two doors used in the current E-Channel border application.
 The first one could need to show a personal HK ID card, and the second to obtain user's fingerprint and match with the record in the DB.
 If only one door to be used, how to implement this application?
 Please draw the necessary flowcharts to point out the common functions and the differences between these two doors and the one door E-Channel border application.

-Identity identification based on your physical characteristics or behavioral patterns.
+>
+> Please point out some common characteristics and differences with the necessary flowchart between identification and verification.

+Lec2-35

 One door is using the identify identification.
 While the two door design is using the identify verification.

+Identification: who are you, one to many matching, much harder, because an identification system must perform a large number of comparisons.

+Verification: are you who you say you are, one to one matching

+Flowchart: Lec2-37

+**More**:
+Some systems use hierarchical or classification methods to speed up the searching.
+But these methods would introduce errors.

+Hierarchical approach uses some simple features and fast matching algorithm to retrieve a small set of templates for further recognition using complex algorithm.

+Classification approach cuts down the DB in several (fuzzy/non-fuzzy) groups.
+The input feature is classified to one/several group.

 ### 2